-Our goal is to maintain an ongoing, paid 3-year internship for our students at the farm, focusing on skills that will help them become entrepreneurs, community leaders and innovators.
+Our goal is to maintain an ongoing, paid 3-year internship for our students at multiple sites, focusing on skills that will help them become entrepreneurs, community leaders and innovators.
 This will ensure their ability to make a difference in our community by addressing the unique needs of urban growers, or combatting nutritional and environmental effects of poverty by educating and influencing neighbors and political entities regarding growing food and caring for the Earth.

 For many of us, our relationship with food begins after it is cleaned, cut, packed, ready to cook.
 This disconnect between us and our food diminishes our regard for and understanding of the ecosystem.
 AgriCultural Education seeks to rebuild the relationship between people, their food, and the earth.

 Staff from Land to Learn (formerly Hudson Valley Seed) and Our Core, Inc. assessed their programming and identified a gap in agricultural services provided to youth in Newburgh.
 As a first step toward closing the gap, we have been we have been working together on a portion of our urban agriculture internship to provide a unique educational experience for Newburgh youth.
 Each of our interns completes the 5-week internship, choosing one of the 3 tracks below:

 Interns spend the bulk of their time at the farm working directly with plants and soil.
 They are responsible for utilizing new knowledge of planting, space requirements, compositing, plant pests, diseases, and harvesting.